Binary0023/Canvasly/CODE_OF_CONDUCT.md

 ## 🚨 Reporting Issues
 If you see any violations, please report them via:
-- **Email:** syedzamanabbas86@gmail.com
+- Email: syedzamanabbas86@gmail.com
 - Or open an issue with the label `conduct`.

 ---

 ## 🙌 Community Commitment
-By contributing to **Canvasly**, you agree to follow this Code of Conduct and help build a positive environment.
+By contributing to Canvasly, you agree to follow this Code of Conduct and help build a positive environment.